The Valiant (1929 film): Surrender of the condemned man

-The credits (accompanied by organ music endemic to silent films), segue into title card: "A city street-----where laughter and tragedy rub elbows."
-A crowded block lined with tenement buildings, on Manhattan's Lower East Side, comes into view, followed by a look into the hallway of one of those buildings, then a shot is heard, a door to one of the apartments opens and a man holding a gun (Paul Muni) backs out, closes the door, puts the gun in his pocket, then walks slowly down flights of stairs and into the busy street.
+The credits (accompanied by organ music endemic to silent films), segue into a title card: "A city street-----where laughter and tragedy rub elbows."
+A crowded block lined with tenement buildings, on Manhattan's Lower East Side, comes into view, followed by a look into the hallway of one of those buildings, then a shot is heard, a door to one of the apartments opens and a man holding a gun backs out, closes the door, puts the gun in his pocket, then walks slowly down flights of stairs and into the busy street.

-While he passes along sidewalks teeming with human activity, an Irish American policeman (unbilled Don Terry) berates an arriving driver for parking in front of a hydrant, but when the driver removes his scarf, revealing a priest’s clerical collar, the abashed officer apologizes, ushers him into the car, and warns him not to park illegally on the beat of "that cop on the next corner, he's not one of us!”
+While he passes along sidewalks teeming with human activity, an Irish American policeman berates an arriving driver for parking in front of a hydrant, but when the driver removes his scarf, revealing a priest’s clerical collar, the abashed officer apologizes, ushers him into the car, and warns him not to park illegally on the beat of "that cop on the next corner, he's not one of us!”
 The cop steps on the running board and says that he will ride along and help with any traffic.
 They drive away, leaving the shooter standing on the sidewalk with his hand raised.

-Continuing to walk through sidewalks crowded with children, shooter pauses to help a small boy (unbilled Delmar Watson) who has fallen and skinned his knee.
-Inside the police precinct, he approaches the desk lieutenant (Clifford Dempsey), who asks, "Well, what's on your mind?", he replies, "I killed a man", explaining that the victim lived at 191 East 8th Street, was named John Harris, and "deserved to die".
+Continuing to walk through sidewalks crowded with children, the shooter pauses to help a small boy who has fallen and skinned his knee.
+Inside the police precinct, he approaches the desk lieutenant, who asks, "Well, what's on your mind?", he replies, "I killed a man", explaining that the victim lived at 191 East 8th Street, was named John Harris, and "deserved to die".
 Asked for his own name, he hesitates and, spotting a wall calendar (showing May 1928) with a large ad for "Dyke & Co., Inc.", says "Dyke...
 James Dyke".
 To "Why are you giving yourself up?", he answers "It was the only thing to do".
 He won’t answer questions about where he was born or where he lives, and a search reveals that any identifying tags have been removed from his clothes.

 The condemned man is sentenced to be executed

 The subsequent title card states: "Civilization demands its toll."
 In court, the trial is over and the judge appeals to the killer to think of those others who may be worrying about him.
 The killer is only willing to say “I never struck anybody in anger in all my life, but when I knew what he had done, I had to kill him."
-When God’s judgement is mentioned, he goes on to explain that God will judge him truly, because that other man will be there to tell the story that the court has not heard.
+When God’s judgment is mentioned, he goes on to explain that God will judge him truly, because that other man will be there to tell the story that the court has not heard.
 God will know the truth.
-The judge (Henry Kolker) proclaims, "it is the duty of this court to sentence you to be executed at the state's prison during the week of August seventeenth and may God have mercy on your soul.”
+The judge proclaims, "it is the duty of this court to sentence you to be executed at the state's prison during the week of August seventeenth and may God have mercy on your soul.”